flipt-io/flipt/README.md

 - Stand-alone, single binary that's easy to run and [configure](https://www.flipt.io/docs/configuration/overview)
 - Ability to create advanced distribution rules to target segments of users
-- Modern, mobile-friendly 📱 UI and debug console with dark mode 🌙
+- Modern UI and debug console with dark mode 🌙
 - Import and export to allow storing your data as code
 - Works with [Prometheus](https://prometheus.io/) and [OpenTelemetry](https://opentelemetry.io/) out of the box 🔋
-- [Filesystem, Object, Git, and OCI declarative storage backends](https://www.flipt.io/docs/configuration/storage#declarative) to support GitOps workflows and more.
+- CloudNative [Filesystem, Object, Git, and OCI declarative storage backends](https://www.flipt.io/docs/configuration/storage#declarative) to support GitOps workflows and more.
 - Audit logging with Webhook support to track changes to your data

 Are we missing a feature that you'd like to see?
 [Let us know!](https://features.flipt.io)